Connect to share and comment

 BOSTON — Once the Paris of the Midwest, Detroit brought the world soul music, Henry Ford and Francis Ford Coppola.
 It’s down now, but surely not out.

-Detroit last week became the largest American city to file for bankruptcy.
+in 2013, Detroit became the largest American city to ever file for bankruptcy.
 (See Governing magazine’s article and interactive map for others.)

-A great many people have given up on Detroit.
-Its population has shrunk about 250 percent since 1950.
+A great many people just gave up on Detroit.
+Its population has decreased by about 250 percent since 1950.
 And its jobless and murder rates consistently soar well above the national average.

 But Detroiters shouldn’t give up.
 They can turn it around and they wouldn’t be the first.